Vine Colby

 Vine Colby McCasland (March 11, 1886 – September 1, 1971) was an American essayist and poet for The Potters artistic group in St. Louis, Missouri, in the early 20th century.
-After the Potters disbanded, she became a journalist and writer of short stories, and engaged in a career of sociological and economy study.
+After the Potters disbanded, she became a journalist and writer of short stories, and engaged in a career of sociological and economic study.

 Early life and family

 Vine Colby was born on March 11, 1886, the daughter of Branch Harris Colby. and granddaughter of Celestia Rice Colby (1827–1900).
 Celestia Rice Colby's diaries were published in 2006 under the title Circumstances are Destiny: An Antebellum Woman's Struggle to Define Sphere, edited by Tina Stewart Brakebill.
 Colby's aunt, from whom she received her name, was Vine Cynthia Colby (1852–1878).